Sayomphon/Stock-Analysis-using-FinBERTandBART/Stock Analysis Functions before fine-tuning.md

             news_summary_cleaned.append((article['title'], sentiment_label, summary, embeddings))
 ```
+  - News Articles Processing:
+    - if news_data and 'articles' in news_data: Checks if the news data contains articles.
-  - If news_data contains articles, it iterates through the first 5 articles.
+    - for article in news_data['articles'][:5]: Loops through the top 5 news articles.
+  - Processing Each Article:
+    - description = clean_text(article['description']): Cleans the text description of the news article.
-  - description is cleaned using the clean_text function.
+    - inputs = finbert_tokenizer(description, return_tensors='pt', padding=True, truncation=True, max_length=512): Tokenizes the cleaned text using the FinBERT tokenizer.
-  - inputs are tokenized using finbert_tokenizer and converted to a PyTorch tensor with padding and truncation.
-  - outputs are generated using the finbert_model to get the logits.
+    - outputs = finbert_model(**inputs): Passes the tokenized inputs through the FinBERT model to get sentiment outputs.
-  - sentiment is determined by applying argmax on the logits to get the sentiment label (Positive, Negative, or Neutral).
-  - summary of the news is generated using the summarize_text function.
+    - sentiment = torch.argmax(outputs.logits, dim=1).item(): Determines the sentiment (positive, negative, or neutral) by finding the index with the highest logit score.
+    - sentiment_label = "Positive" if sentiment == 1 else "Negative" if sentiment == 0 else "Neutral": Converts the sentiment index to a readable label.
+  - Summary and Embeddings:
-  - embeddings for the cleaned text are generated using the get_embeddings function.
+    - summary = summarize_text(description): Calls a function to summarize the cleaned text using a summarization model.
+    - embeddings = get_embeddings(description): Calls a function to get the embeddings of the cleaned text.
+  - Append Processed Article Data:
-  - Append a tuple of (article['title'], sentiment_label, summary, embeddings) to news_summary_cleaned.
+    - news_summary_cleaned.append((article['title'], sentiment_label, summary, embeddings)): Appends the processed news data (title, sentiment label, summary, embeddings) to the list.
 ### Generating Investment Advice
 Creates a detailed prompt and generates investment advice taking into account market trends, stock performance, and recent news.
 ```python